spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-It also allows you to show the min and max values of Numpy arrays, instead of its values.
+It also allows you to display the min and max of Numpy arrays instead of a preview of their values.

 .. image:: images/variable_explorer/variable-explorer-array-min&max.png
    :align: center